 A Sense of Belonging in Engineering

-For Diverse@Imperial 2018 we invited Dr Nike Folayan to give a lecture, which you can watch online.
+For Diverse@Imperial 2018 we invited Dr Nike Folayan to give a lecture, which you can watch online (Imperial log in required).
 Nike is a chartered engineering consultant and Chair of the UK Association For Black and Minority Ethnic Engineers.
 Nike discussed what diversity and the drive towards a more inclusive STEM workforce really mean, with a particular focus on the importance of diversity and inclusion in engineering.

 Working with Waves!

 For Diverse@Imperial 2018 we organised an outreach event for children from local schools.
 Volunteers from across the College ran interactive stalls showcasing the diversity of research and researchers.
-The highlight of the day was a talk from Dr Mark Richards, Department of Physics, called 'Working with Waves!', which you can watch online.
+The highlight of the day was a talk from Dr Mark Richards, Department of Physics, called 'Working with Waves!', which you can watch online (Imperial log in required).

 2017 Diverse@Imperial showcased the College’s diverse community and the talent within it.
 The week featured an exhibition of our staff in the College’s main entrance and two key events, videos of which you can watch below.